 Attributes Functionality

-Attributes also serve as prerequisites for various elements in the game, including, but not limited to: inspecting objects, wearing armor, sheathing weapons, reading script, and more.
-With that said, it's wise to keep some points in your preferred attributes.
+Attributes also serve as prerequisites for various elements in the game, including, but not limited to: inspecting objects, wearing armor, sheathing weapons, reading and speaking languages, and more.
+With that said, it's wise to keep some points in all attributes.

 Note: